Ringel/OctoPrint-Delta-Calibration/README.md

 [Delta printer least-squares calibration calculator](http://www.escher3d.com/pages/wizards/wizarddelta.php).
 His calibration routines are also found in the dc42 fork of RepRapFirmware for the Duet controller.

+For now, the plugin ist fixed to 6-factors-calibration (endstop corrections, delta radius, and two tower angular position corrections) by measuring 10 points.

 # Getting Started

 ## Disclaimer